DiamondCoder02/Lulu_Femboy/README.md

 - Nhentai fix

 __**Reminder:**__
-- Write comments in code at some places
 - Find alternate for nsfw nekos.life
 - Do I want to complicate with message check for bot ping?
 - Languages at some commands
 - If bored try to "fix" the 3 excluded from booru
-- Find a way for music to not start at 100 at every song

 __**To test:**__
 - Test guildMemberAdd role
 - Why is there an empty space at guildMemberAdd
-- Check if phub has temporary or longer error
+- Find a way for music to not start at 100 at every song